joshhager04/Agario/README.md

-10   | Tournament                   | Normal FFA, but with no respawn and time limit 11   | Hunger Games                 | Adapted from a movie called "The Hunger Games" 12   | Zombie Mode                  | Infection-like mode 13   | Team Z                       | Teaming in Zombie Mode 14   | Team X                       | Teaming in Experimental 15   | NoCollision Teams            | Same as Teams mode but no collision between teammates 16   | NoCollision TeamZ            | Same as Team Z mode but no collision between teammates 17   | NoCollision TeamX            | Same as Team X mode but no collision between teammates 18   | Leap                         | Where you leap instead of split (made by Ogarplus) 20   | Rainbow FFA                  | Where every entity gets rainbow effect.
+10   | Tournament                   | Normal FFA, but with no respawn and time limit 11   | Hunger Games                 | Adapted from a movie called "The Hunger Games" 12   | Zombie Mode                  | Infection-like mode 14   | Team X                       | Teaming in Experimental 15   | NoCollision Teams            | Same as Teams mode but no collision between teammates 17   | NoCollision TeamX            | Same as Team X mode but no collision between teammates 18   | Leap                         | Where you leap instead of split (made by Ogarplus) 20   | Rainbow FFA                  | Where every entity gets rainbow effect.
 Hint: Use "Acid Mode" in the custom client's settings